Takamatsu-Kotohira Electric Railroad: History

-The Kotohira Electric Railway was established in 1924, with the line opening on 21 December 1926 between Ritsurin-Kōen and Takinomiya.
+In 1924, Kotohira Electric Railway (琴平電鉄, Kotohira Dentetsu) was established, opened a line on 21 December 1926 between Ritsurin-Kōen and Takinomiya.

-Kotoden was established by the wartime (1943) merger of these three rail lines in the Takamatsu area.
+In 1943, the modern-day company, Kotoden, was established by the wartime merger of these three rail lines in the Takamatsu area.
 Immediately after its establishment, it absorbed the bus transportation operations in the vicinity.
-Aerial bombing destroyed some lines during the war.
+Aerial bombing destroyed some lines during the Pacific War.
 After the war, the company extended its line to Takamatsu Chikkō Station, a few minutes walk from JR Shikoku's Takamatsu Station.
 Its network took its present form in the early 1950s.

-Since the beginning of the 21st century, three new stations have opened on the Kotohira Line: Kūkōdōri on 29 July 2006, Ayagawa on 15 December 2013 and Fuseishi on 28 November 2020.
+Since the beginning of the 21st century, three new stations have opened on the Kotohira Line: Kūkōdōri on 29 July 2006, Ayagawa on 15 December 2013, and Fuseishi on 28 November 2020.